milvus-io/milvus/docs/design_docs/datanode_flowgraph_recovery_design_0604_2021.md

 An optimization: update position of

 - a.
 Current flushing segment
 - b.
-StartPosition of segments never been flushed.
+StartPosition of segments has never been flushed.
   C. DataNode auto-flush is a valid flush.
   D. DDL messages are now in DML Vchannels.